 and, with her longtime best friend Hula, performing as the duo Foreign Excellent.

-Listen to The Harmony Project, a community choir of over 200 voices as well as an arts, education, and volunteer service organization in Columbus, Ohio – of which Michelle is a proud member.
+Listen to The Harmony Project, a community choir of over 200 voices as well as an arts, education, and volunteer service organization in Columbus, Ohio – of which Michelle has been a proud member since 2011.
 “Swing Low” and “Signed, Sealed & Delivered” recorded on December 2, 2014 at the Ohio Theater.